Strengthen your child’s reading progress with great IEP goals for reading fluency and reading decoding. Learn How:

-If you strengthen your child’s IEP goals for reading fluency or reading decoding, you will be better equipped to determine if your child is making adequate yearly progress in reading.
+If you strengthen your child’s IEP goals for reading fluency or reading decoding, YOU will be able to determine if your child is making adequate yearly progress in reading.
 (You won’t have to rely on your school telling you nor worry about whether their reporting is accurate or not).

 Follow these three steps to write great IEP goals for your child: